Confidential · Internal Workshop Use Only

 Moving from resilience to institutional maturity

-The 2025 pilot was a stress test for the FREF model.
+The 2025 cohort was a stress test for the FREF model.
 These recommendations distil the underlying lessons.
 For each: DO NOW | PLAN | PARK

 R1